orbisoperations/catalyst/apps/authx_token_api/test/integration/README.md

 - Missing catalyst token
 - Invalid claim values

-**Important Note on Single-Use Tokens:**
+**Important Note on Ephemeral Tokens:**
-Single-use tokens (with `catalyst:datachannel` audience) are ephemeral and NOT registered in `ISSUED_JWT_REGISTRY`.
+Tokens with `catalyst:datachannel` audience are ephemeral and NOT registered in `ISSUED_JWT_REGISTRY`.
+This includes:

+- Single-use tokens created by `signSingleUseJWT()`
+- System tokens from `data-channel-certifier` service
+- System tokens from `scheduled-validator` service

 This design prevents storage bloat from frequently-created, short-lived (5-minute) tokens.
 These tokens rely solely on cryptographic validation (signature, expiry, audience) and cannot be revoked before their expiration.

 ### Key Management (key-management.spec.ts)